intel/intel-sgx-ssl/openssl_source/script/README.md

 ~339: nop
 ~340: \<mnemonic for some constant-encoded instruction\>
 ```
-As of this writing, [this is what we do]{.mark}.
+As of this writing, [this is what we do].
 The line numbers of the
 mnemonics won't exactly match the line numbers of the original constant
 directives but they should be close.